“Falsehood flies, and the Truth comes limping after it,” Jonathan Swift once wrote.

 Political scientists and social-media researchers largely praised the study, saying it gave the broadest and most rigorous look so far into the scale of the fake-news problem on social networks, though some disputed its findings about bots and questioned its definition of news.

-“This is a really interesting and impressive study, and the results around how demonstrably untrue assertions spread faster and wider than demonstrable true ones do, within the sample, seem very robust, consistent, and well supported,” said Rasmus Kleis Nielsen, a professor of political communication at the University of Oxford, in an email.
+“This is a really interesting and impressive study, and the results around how demonstrably untrue assertions spread faster and wider than demonstrable true ones do, within the sample, seem very robust, consistent, and well supported,” Rasmus Kleis Nielsen, a professor of political communication at the University of Oxford, said in an email.

 “I think it’s very careful, important work,” Brendan Nyhan, a professor of government at Dartmouth College, told me.
 “It’s excellent research of the sort that we need more of.”